ds-tomar/notes/database/database.md

 > **Definitions:**
 >
 > ***ACID properties:*** are a set of properties that guarantee reliable processing of transactions in a database management system (DBMS).
 ACID properties ensure that transactions are processed reliably and consistently in a DBMS.

->
-> 1.***Transaction:*** is a logical unit of work that accesses and updates the content of a database.
+***Transaction:*** is a logical unit of work that accesses and updates the content of a database.
 Read and write operations are used by transactions to access data.

->
-> 2.***ACID Transaction:*** is a group of database read and write operations that only succeeds if all the operations within succeed.
+***ACID Transaction:*** is a group of database read and write operations that only succeeds if all the operations within succeed.
 Transactions can impact a single record or multiple record

 ## Relationship between Tables